-Ngspice includes a library of predefined "Code Models" that can be placed within any circuit description in a manner similar to that used to place standard device models.
-Code model instance cards always begin with the letter "A", and always make use of a .MODEL card to describe the code model desired.
-Section 28 of this document goes into greater detail as to how a code model similar to the predefined models may be developed, but once any model is created and linked into the simulator it may be placed using one instance card and one .MODEL card (note here we conform to the SPICE custom of referring to a single logical line of information as a "card").
-As an example, the following uses the predefined "gain" code model which takes as an input some value on node 1, multiplies it by a gain of 5.0, and outputs the new value to node 2.
+Ngspice includes a library of predefined 'Code Models' that can be placed within any circuit description in a manner similar to that used to place standard device models.
+Code model instance cards always begin with the letter 'A', and always make use of a .MODEL card to describe the code model desired.
+Section 28 of this document goes into greater detail as to how a code model similar to the predefined models may be developed, but once any model is created and linked into the simulator it may be placed using one instance card and one .MODEL card (note here we conform to the SPICE custom of referring to a single logical line of information as a 'card').
+As an example, the following uses a predefined 'gain' code model taking as an input some value on node 1, multiplies it by a gain of 5.0, and outputs the new value to node 2.
 Note that, by convention, input ports are specified first on code models.
 Output ports follow the inputs.

-'''

-Example:

-a1 1 2 amp

-.model amp gain(gain=5.0)
+a1 1 2 amp .model amp gain(gain=5.0)

-'''